Is SEO Dead? What business owners need to know about Google's new AI Overview

 Why That’s a Problem for Small Businesses

-When Google isn’t showing links to your website (and just summarising your content without sending traffic), it means that the time and money you’ve invested in keyword blogs, how-to guides, or top-of-funnel content, your reach is already shrinking.
+Time and money invested in keyword blogs, how-to guides, or top-of-funnel content, and the reach that brings is already shrinking.

 And unless your content ties directly to a product, service, or buying action, it will be ignored by Google’s AI.